Trending

 Expert Opinions.

-To gain a deeper understanding of this issue, we spoke with Dr. Emily Stevens, a dermatologist with over 15 years of experience, and Dr. Robert Harris, an emergency medicine physician.
+In order to understand this issue in a better light, we have interviewed Dr. Emily Stevens, a dermatologist who has worked in the field and has more than 15 years of experience, and Dr. Robert Harris, an emergency medicine physician.

 Scientific Evidence.